geo-fluid-dynamics/im-trajectory-model/README.md

 # IMtrajectoryModel
 [![Build Status](https://travis-ci.org/geo-fluid-dynamics/im-trajectory-model.svg?branch=master)](https://travis-ci.org/geo-fluid-dynamics/im-trajectory-model)

-A tool that converts heater state changes of the IceMole to a trajectory.
+A tool that converts heater state changes of a maneuverable melting probe to a trajectory.

 The heater state changes can be provided by two possible input files, namely a logfile and a simplified logfile.
 An example for a logfile is given by `test/logfile/icemole_state.log`.
 Examples for simplified logfiles can be found in `test/simplifiedLogfile/`.

+Geo Fluid Dynamics - A research group at RWTH Aachen University
 Author: K. Schüller schueller@aices.rwth-aachen.de

 ## Dependencies
 * [CMake](https://cmake.org)

 ## Getting Started
-To build the tool, create a build fold in the root directoy
+To build IMtrajectoryModel, create a build folder in the root directory
 ```
 make build
 cd build